okteto/java-maven-getting-started/README.md

 - The Java Sample App container is updated with the Docker image `maven:latest`.
 This image contains the required dev tools to build, test and run a Java application.
 - A [file synchronization service](https://okteto.com/docs/reference/file-synchronization/index.html) is created to keep your changes up-to-date between your local filesystem and your application pods.
-- Inject the `JAVA_OPTS` environment variable to automatically run the Java application in debug mode.
 - Attach a volume to persist the Maven cache in your Kubernetes development environment.
 - Container ports 8080 (the application) and 8088 (the debugger) are forwarded to localhost.
-- Start a terminal into the remote container.
-Build, test and run your application as if you were in your local machine and get your application logs immediately in your terminal.
+- You have a remote shell in the development environment.
+Build, test and run your application as if you were in your local machine.

-All of this (and more) can be customized via the `okteto.yml` [manifest file](https://okteto.com/docs/reference/manifest/index.html)
+> All of this (and more) can be customized via the `okteto.yml` [manifest file](https://okteto.com/docs/reference/manifest/index.html)

-To run the application execute in the Okteto terminal:
+To run the application execute in the remote shell:

 ```console
 okteto> mvn spring-boot:run
 ```

 The first time you run the application, Maven will download your dependencies and compile your application.
-Wait for this proccess to finish and test your application by running the command below in a local terminal:
+Wait for this proccess to finish and test your application by running the command below in a local shell:

 ```console
 $ curl localhost:8080